-The Public Appointments Service and Irish Prison Service will not be responsible for refunding any expenses incurred by candidates.
+publicjobs and Irish Prison Service will not be responsible for refunding any expenses incurred by candidates.

-The admission of a person to a competition, or invitation to attend interview, or a successful result letter, is not to be taken as implying that the Public Appointments Service or the Irish Prison Service is satisfied that such a person fulfils the requirements.
+The admission of a person to a competition, or invitation to attend interview, or a successful result letter, is not to be taken as implying that the publicjobs or the Irish Prison Service is satisfied that such a person fulfils the requirements.

-Prior to recommending any candidate for appointment to this position the Public Appointments Service and the Irish Prison Service will make all such enquiries that are deemed necessary to determine the suitability of that candidate.
+Prior to recommending any candidate for appointment to this position publicjobs and the Irish Prison Service will make all such enquiries that are deemed necessary to determine the suitability of that candidate.
 Until all stages of the recruitment process have been fully completed a final determination cannot be made nor can it be deemed or inferred that such a determination has been made.